DominiqueMakowski/SubjectiveScalesModels.jl/docs/src/OrderedBeta.md

 # Ordered Beta Regressions

-Data from subjective scales often exhibit clustered responses at the extremes (e.g., 0 and ones).
+Data from subjective scales often exhibit clustered responses at the extremes (e.g., zeros and ones).
 This makes it challenging to model with regular Beta regressions.
 The Ordered Beta distribution allows for the presence of zeros and ones in an convenient way.